andybyers21/go-playground/notes.md

 ### Intro

+- From zero to ?:
-Who is the book aimed at??
-(Beginners or people with a small amount of exposure to code)
+  - Who is the book aimed at??
+(Beginners or people with a small amount of exposure to code, beginners familiar with programming basics)

-Open Source / GitHub.
+- Open Source / GitHub.
-Read online or ePub or pdf.
+- Read online or ePub or pdf.

-Pro’s and cons of GoLang
+- Pro’s and cons of GoLang
-How the book is laid out
+- How the book is laid out

 ### Set-up and Install

-Code editors
+- Code editors, terminal, git etc.
+- Install go
+  - Environment Variables
-Update GO
+- Update GO

 ## Mid Chapters

 ### Basics

-Strings and string formatting
+- Strings and string formatting

-Variables
+- Variables
-The importance of variable naming
+  - The importance of variable naming
-Comments and stuff,
+- Comments and stuff,

+### Using Go in teh terminal

+- `go` commands

 ## Post chapters

-Packages etc
+- Packages etc.